Want to keep a small-lot house from being built in YOUR Seattle neighborhood? Start here.

 Use the following tools to learn more about the parcel in question:

-Learn the status of any building permits for the property
+Learn the status of any permits for the property

-You typically only have 21 days from the time a building permit is issued to protest the project via a LUPA appeal.
-To learn the status of the building permit (and any other permits related to the project):
+You typically only have 21 days from the time a building / land-use permit is issued to protest the project via a LUPA appeal.
+To learn the status of any permit’s related to the project:

 - Search by permit number or property address